 Psychologists and psychiatrists both provide treatment to individuals with emotional problems.
 Psychology is both a profession and an independent scientific discipline.
 Psychiatry is a specialisation within the field of medicine.
-Typically, a psychologist will have a Master's or Doctorate degree, and a psychiatrist will have a medical degree.
+Typically, a psychologist will have a Master's or Doctorate degree, and a psychiatrist will have a master's degree in this specialisation after obtaining their medical (MBChB) degree.
 Psychologists help people control and change their behaviour as a primary method of treating problems.
 Their focus is on tailoring plans to help their clients develop skills and techniques to cope with difficulties and prevent ongoing issues.
 They often use a combination of therapies appropriate to the situation.
 Psychiatrists prescribe medication as a primary means of changing people's behaviour.
-Psychiatrists are specialist medical doctors who have obtained additional qualifications to practice in the speciality of psychiatry.
 They specialise in the diagnosis and medical treatment of mental illness and can prescribe medication and use other therapies.
 Both psychologists and psychiatrists assume that complex emotional problems are likely to result from biological and psychological causes.